Vikings have 12 among players, coaches, staff test positive for COVID-19 amid reports of false results

 The Vikings had eight players, one coach and three staff members who returned presumptive positive tests for COVID-19 on Sunday, on the same morning teams around the NFL were reporting false positive tests in connection with a lab in New Jersey the league has used to process daily test results for some teams.

-Coach Mike Zimmer said the Vikings’ 12 affected people are quarantining Sunday and will watch the Vikings’ team meetings virtually instead of practicing.
-Further testing should give the Vikings additional clarity by Monday as to whether the players actually have COVID-19.
+Coach Mike Zimmer said the Vikings’ 12 affected people were quarantining Sunday and would watch the Vikings’ team meetings virtually instead of practicing.
+Further testing should give the Vikings additional clarity Monday as to whether the players actually have COVID-19.

-The Vikings will still practice as scheduled on Sunday afternoon, though the session might be shorter with temperatures in the high 80s and fewer players available to practice, Zimmer said.
+Citing 90-degree temperatures, the Vikings moved Sunday’s practice indoors.
+This season’s NFL media policy only allows reporters who have gone through COVID-19 testing to step inside a team facility; the Vikings have so far tested one reporter not affiliated with the team or league to file pool reports during indoor training camp practices.
+According to Sunday’s pool report, eight players were not present at practice: linebacker Eric Kendricks, defensive ends Jalyn Holmes and Kenny Willekes, fullback C.J.
+Ham, wide receivers Dillon Mitchell and Alexander Hollins, tight end Nakia Griffin-Stewart and tackle Ezra Cleveland.
+Assistant special teams coach Ryan Ficken was also not present.

 “If these all turn out negative, then there was a problem at the lab,” Zimmer said.
 “Obviously, if they’re positive, there might be a problem with things we’re doing, or other teams are doing, or whatever.
 It’s hard for me to speculate now on what it is or what it was.”

-The Vikings’ announcement comes after a spate of positive test results that caused teams to cancel practices or change plans.
-The Jets canceled a walk-through on Saturday night after reporting 10 false positive tests, and the Bears moved their Sunday morning practice back to the afternoon following nine false positives.
-The Browns canceled practice, and the Steelers announced they had six players held out of practice because of “adherence to the COVID-19 protocol,” though they said none of their players needed to go on the league’s COVID-19 reserve list.
+The Vikings were one of at least 10 teams affected by a spate of positive tests that caused teams to change their plans Sunday.
+The Jets canceled a walk-through on Saturday night after reporting 10 false positive tests, and the Bears moved their Sunday morning practice to the afternoon following nine false positives.
+The Browns canceled practice, before reopening their facility once their tests were found to be false, and the Steelers announced they had six players held out of practice because of “adherence to the COVID-19 protocol,” though they said none of their players needed to go on the league’s COVID-19 reserve list.

+Packers coach Matt LaFleur told reporters the team had a couple of players affected by the testing results but was able to catch false positives before practice and get all of the players on the field who were supposed to practice.

 “Saturday’s daily COVID testing returned several positives tests from each of the clubs serviced by the same laboratory in New Jersey,” the league said in a statement Sunday morning.
 “We are working with our testing partner, BioReference, to investigate these results, while the clubs work to confirm or rule out the positive tests.
 Clubs are taking immediate precautionary measures as outlined in the NFL-NFLPA’s health and safety protocols to include contact tracing, isolation of individuals and temporarily adjusting the schedule, where appropriate.
 The other laboratories used for NFL testing have not had similar results.”